tsmithsoftware/sample_web/README.md

 `npx serverless offline`
 This runs the server on port 4002, check using curl or Postman:
 `curl localhost:4002`

+The PGAdmin container allows inspection of the database by navigating to localhost:8090.
+The database can be connected to using the docker network gateway address, which can be found using `docker network inspect bridge`, and the username and password specified in the docker-compose setup.

 Dotnet-calendar project runs on localhost:3000 (which will use the React project) using